-China Mobile, published that it signed up 15.4 million "5G Package Customers" by the end of February 2020, excluding IoT subscribers.
+The largest state-owned mobile operator by subscribers, China Mobile, signed up 15.4 million "5G Package Customers" by the end of February 2020, excluding IoT subscribers.
 The company is targeting 70 million 5G subscribers in 2020, and 100 million self-brand and third-party 5G smartphones sells in 2020.
 The operator said it will launch 5G services in all cities above the prefecture-level in 2020, investing 20 billion CNY (2.6 billion EUR).
 This means that more than 340 cities across the country will open 5G networks.